HaoZeke/grimoire/src/content/archLinux/waylandNotes.md

 ## Motivation
 There is really nothing wrong with the [x11 window system](https://www.wikiwand.com/en/X_Window_System).
-However I read recently on Phoronix mentioned that wayland based systems are better for power consumption (less is better).
+However I read recently on Phoronix, that wayland based systems are better for power consumption (less is better).

 As my laptop had been wallowing in windows for a while now, I decided to give wayland a go.
 Techinically this includes notes on setting up ArchLinux but those